 - Rinse the rice, and cook according to instructions, and allow to cool.

-- In a frying pan, heat olive oil and sauté 2 onions until caramelized then add 3 grated carrots for 7 minutes until caramelized.
+- In a frying pan, heat olive oil and sauté onions until lightly browned.
+Add grated carrots and cook until caramelized.

-- In a large bowl, mix together ground beef, cooked rice, sautéed carrots and onions, 2 eggs, salt and pepper and mix well.
+- Using your hands, mix together ground beef, cooked rice, sautéed carrots and onions, eggs, salt and pepper.

-- Place 2 tablespoons of meat mixture to the thickest side of the cabbage leaf.
-Roll up the cabbage, tucking the insides as you go, wrapping as you would a burrito.
+- Place meat filling to the thickest side of the cabbage leaf.
+Roll up the cabbage, tucking the insides.
 Your first few might look a bit funny, but it will get easier as you go.

-- Layer a few cabbage leaves in the bottom of your Dutch Oven Pot.
-Lay the cabbage rolls side by side until the first layer is filled.
-Place a layer of bacon on the cabbage rolls.
-Repeat levels until pot is full, I usually get 3 levels.
+- In a large stock pot, lay the cabbage rolls side by side until the first layer is filled.
+Place a layer of bacon over the cabbage rolls.
+Repeat until pot is full, you should get 3 levels of cabbage rolls.

-- Pour the tomato sauce over the cabbage rolls and bacon until fully covered.
-Bring it to a simmer, cover and cook for approx. 40 minutes until the meat is throughly cooked.
+- Pour the tomato sauce over the Golubtsi until fully covered.
+Bring it to a simmer, cover and cook for approx 40 minutes until the meat is cooked.

-- Serve with sour cream, garnish with dill and enjoy!
+- Serve with sour cream, garnish with fresh dill and enjoy!